Sixty-Five review on Progwereld

-This is a translation of Dick van der Heijde’s review on Progwereld.
+This is a translation of Dick van der Heijde’s review published on Progwereld.

 Forty-Forty is a project by two childhood friends from The Hague: Eric Schulp (keyboards) and Mark Vermin (guitar).
 Years ago, they decided to celebrate their fortieth birthday by making an album.
 In my review of its follow-up, Forty-Two, I was enthusiastic about their 70s-style prog, though I did criticize its dynamics.
 Now their fifth creation, Sixty-Five, has been released, and once again it’s up to me to share my thoughts.
 Well – gladly.